liedekef/events-made-easy/readme.txt

 = 2.5.27 (2024/12/29) =
 * More jtable styling fixes
-* The action to clear the complete queue now cancels all ongoing and planned mailings and all individual mails too
+* The action to clear the complete queue now cancels all ongoing and planned mailings and all individual emails too

 = 2.5.26 (2024/12/25) =
 * Paging fix due to typo